store-craft/storecraft/packages/test-runner/README.md

   - image usage reporting

 ## checkout
+- todo

 ## storage integration
+storage is tested in it's own package, but integration test should be made available here

 ## v-rest controller
 In the future, I will combine rest controller testing with `v-api`